PicoCreator/list-of-meetup-alternatives/README.md

 ### [confy.app](https://confy.app/)

 Brazilian newcomer focused on fests, confs, meetups and fairs (as themselves are saying).
-It's already trusted by [React CWB](https://confy.app/organization/T3JnYW5pemF0aW9uOjVkYTc0MTQ4NTZiODBlMDAzNDY0MzNhYQ==/events), a local group from Curitiba focused on React development.
+With several existing meetup groups.
-The platform is focused on the brazilian market, but has some potential to grow abroad.
+The platform is focused on the brazilian market (for now), and looks good.

 ---